 Close your eyes and turn in a circle.
 When you slowly open them, what will you see?
-Green, gold and purple nearly all the way around…Tulbagh is a unique town in the Western Cape where you are nearly surrounded by mountains in a 360-degree view.
+Green, gold and purple nearly all the way around…Tulbagh is a unique town in the Western Cape where you are surrounded by mountains all around.

-Tulbagh is a small, wine-producing village located 90 minutes North East of Cape Town.
-It is most well-known for its notable wines, picturesque wedding venues and 1960’s earthquake, which literally shook the town to its roots.
+A small, wine-producing village located 90 minutes North East of Cape Town, Tulbagh is most well-known for its notable wines, picturesque wedding venues and 1960’s earthquake, which literally shook the town to its core!

 The stark white houses and thatched roofs of Church Street is a national monument, holding the record of most historical houses in one road, encapsulating a glimpse of eighteenth-century South Africa.
-Golden, ripped fields meet jagged purple mountains before the brilliant blue sky caps the view in small town, Tulbagh.
+Golden, ripped fields meet jagged purple mountains before the brilliant blue sky caps the views in small-town, Tulbagh.

 - Olive Tasting at Oakhurst Olive Farm